chinapedia/wikipedia.abstract.en/Page/Midway_Atoll.md

 Environment

-US_Navy_100602-N-7498L-021_More_than_a_million_Laysan_Albatrosses_occupy_the_entire_Midway_atoll.jpges at Midway Atoll]]Midway Atoll is a critical habitat in the central Pacific Ocean which includes breeding habitat for 17 seabird species.
+es at Midway Atoll]]Midway Atoll is a critical habitat in the central Pacific Ocean which includes breeding habitat for 17 seabird species.
 A number of native species rely on the island, which is now home to 67–70% of the world's Laysan albatross population, and 34–39% of the global population of black-footed albatross.[37]
 A very small number of the very rare short-tailed albatross also have been observed.
 Fewer than 2,200 individuals of this species are believed to exist due to excessive feather hunting in the late nineteenth century.[38]
 In 2007-8, the US Fish and Wildlife Service translocated 42 endangered Laysan ducks to the atoll as part of their efforts to conserve the species.

 Over 250 different species of marine life are found in the of lagoon and surrounding waters.
 The critically endangered Hawaiian monk seals raise their pups on the beaches, relying on the atoll's reef fish, squid, octopus and crustaceans.
 Green sea turtles, another threatened species, occasionally nest on the island.
 The first was found in 2006 on Spit Island and another in 2007 on Sand Island.
 A resident pod of 300 spinner dolphins live in the lagoons and nearshore waters.[39]